Loading...

 SELV Power Supplies and Equivalents

-Whilst the lighting standard EN 60598 specifically states that an SELV transformer is required, this specification of transformer is now little used in domestic, IT and office equipment standards, so there is not a wide choice of SELV transformers available.
+Whilst the lighting standard EN 60598 specifically states that an SELV transformer is required, this specification of transformer is now little used in domestic, IT and office equipment standards, so there is not a wide choice of stand-alone SELV transformers available.
 But we can argue for an equivalent standard.

 Standard EN 60950-1 is the standard for IT and general domestic and office electronics etc., and it specifies an SELV transformer.
-However it has since been replaces by EN 60238-1, which redefines a safe transformer, and dispenses with the SELV term.
+However it has since been replaced by EN 60238-1, which redefines a safe transformer, and dispenses with the SELV term.
 The good thing is that Annex W of 60238-1 states that an SELV power supply is equivalent to an ES1 power supply to 60238-1 in terms of safety (ES1 basically denotes that the item is intended for use by anyone, not a technician or an engineer - all external power supplies to 60238-1 will be to this level of protection).
 Thus I'd argue that in designing a lamp, it is perfectly acceptable to use an external power supply to EN 60238-1, which means that you have a vast range of power supplies to choose from.

 Mains to 12V SELV Power Supplies